phiggins42/rstwiki/sample_data/index.rst

 Second Point
 ------------

-This is a custom directive:
+This is a custom directive called `api-link`.
+It just links to the Official Dojo API page.

-.. api-ref :: dojo.query
+.. api-link :: dojo.query

+This directive will inline the Dojo API function sig/etc

+Neat.

 Inline Examples
 ---------------